darekkay/dashboard/docs/development/README.md

 Default UI language is based on the browser language and can be changed by the user in the settings dialog.

+To find missing label translations, run `yarn i18n` in the `app` module.

 ## Typography

 Use CSS utility classes `text-1` to `text-7` to adjust font sizes.
 To preserve a consistent look across all widgets, use `text-3` as the base size.